-Figure 3.
-Surface brightness profile on the right corresponds to the wedge extending 3'.5 to the northwest from the center of the cluster.
-Each bin is 0'.05 in size.
-The surface brightness profile on the left corresponds to the region that extends 3'.5 to the east from the center of the cluster.
-Here again, each bin has a width of 0'.05.
+FIG. 3.- The surface brightness profile on the right corresponds to the wedge extending 3.5' to the north-west from the center of the cluster.
+Each bin is 0.05' in size.
+The surface brightness profile on the left corresponds to the region that extends 3.5' to the east from the center of the cluster.
+Here again, each bin has a width of 0.05'.